python/pyperformance/doc/benchmarks.rst

 deepcopy
 --------

-benchmark the pytython `copy.deepcopy` method.
-The `deepcopy` method is performed on a nestest dictionary and a dataclass.
+Benchmark the Python `copy.deepcopy` method.
+The `deepcopy` method is performed on a nested dictionary and a dataclass.

 deltablue
 ---------